 Darker and Edgier: Even with the tacked-on happy ending, the film is quite brutal and scary, especially for young kids.
 This is something else Dahl had a problem with, worried that it could seriously screw kids up.

 Death by Irony: The Grand High Witch and the British witches, child-haters extraordinaire, meet their end at the hands (paws?) of a child they turned into a mouse.

-Of course, bring turned into mice and then being killed by adults, is what they planned for children, not them
+Of course, the Witches' plot of children being turned into mice and then being killed by adults is what they planned for children, not them.

 Does Not Like Shoes: The witches are a rare evil example — justified because of the shape of their feet.